Cloud connector

 Scaling and redundancy

 Each connector can handle multiple concurrent RPC calls which are multiplexed over a single connection.
-As a result it is not necessary or recommended to run multiple connectors for the same Concentric environment on the same host to achieve concurrency.
+As a result, it is not necessary or recommended to run multiple connectors for the same Concentric environment to achieve concurrency.
 A single connector will easily support the anticipated request volume for a large organisation.

 Maintenance and monitoring